 - POST /auth/reset sends reset email within 60s

-Starting an IDE with CDP enabled
+Spinning Each IDE Up with CDP

 # VS Code

-code --remote-debugging-port=9222 /path/to/project
+code --remote-debugging-port=9222 /your/project

 # Cursor

-cursor --remote-debugging-port=9223 /path/to/project
+cursor --remote-debugging-port=9223 /your/project

 # Kiro

-kiro --remote-debugging-port=9224 /path/to/project
+kiro --remote-debugging-port=9224 /your/project

 from playwright.async_api import async_playwright